AnjaliTiwari1005/Empolyee_Information_System/README.md

 # Empolyee_Information_System
 This repository houses a robust Employee Management System built using Python and Django.
 It offers an intuitive interface for inputting, storing, and managing employee data efficiently.
-Features include data validation, autocomplete for city selection, and dynamic table display.

 # OVERVIEW
 This GitHub repository contains the source code for an Employee Information System developed using Python , Django & MySQL.
 This project is divided into 2 major parts i.e FRONTEND using HTML,CSS,JavaScript(User Interface) and BACKEND USING Django,Mysql and python.